 - National origin.
 Paget's disease of bone is more common in England, Scotland, central Europe and Greece — as well as countries settled by European immigrants.
 It's uncommon in Scandinavia and Asia.

 - Family history.
-If you have a close relative who has Paget's disease of bone, you're more likely to develop the condition.
+If you have a relative who has Paget's disease of bone, you're more likely to develop the condition.

 In most cases, Paget's disease of bone progresses slowly.
 The disease can be managed effectively in nearly all people.
 Possible complications include: